-Institute for Neuro-Immune Medicine (Attn: Nick Lewis JD, Administrative Director)
+Institute for Neuro-Immune Medicine (Attn: Ana Del Alamo, Administrative Director)

 Gifts of Securities: gifts of stocks and bonds are welcomed by NSU, however, these gifts require special planning and consultation with your professional financial advisor and NSU Advancement staff.
 We recommend that if you decide to make a gift of stock, please contact Ashley Sharp at 954-262-1510.
 Transfer instructions will be provided.